Kioubit/FlapAlerted/README.md

 To disable this module, add the following tag to the `MODULES` variable in the `Makefile`: `disable_mod_httpAPI`

 #### mod_log (Enabled by default)
-Logs each time a prefix exceeds the defined `routeChangeCounter` within the defined `period` to STDOUT.
+Logs each detected active prefix to `STDOUT`.

 To disable this module, add the following tag to the `MODULES` variable in the `Makefile`: `disable_mod_log`

 #### mod_script (Enabled by default, except for docker builds)
-The mod_script module allows executing custom scripts when BGP flap events are detected.
+Allows executing custom scripts when BGP flap events are detected.
 Scripts can be triggered at both the start and end of flap events.

 Command Line Arguments:
 - `-detectionScriptStart`: Path to script executed when a flap event starts